Crypto.com: Sponsorships

-In September 2021, the company became Paris Saint-Germain F.C. official cryptocurrency platform.
-The partnership included the release of exclusive Non-Fungible Tokens on Crypto.com's NFT platform.
+In September 2021, the company became soccer club Paris Saint-Germain F.C.'s official cryptocurrency platform.
+The partnership included the release of exclusive non-fungible tokens on Crypto.com's NFT platform.

-In September 2021, Philadelphia 76ers announced Crypto.com as official jersey patch partner.
+In September 2021, the Philadelphia 76ers announced Crypto.com as their official jersey patch partner.

 In November 2021, the company acquired the naming rights to Los Angeles's Staples Center, renaming it Crypto.com Arena in a 20-year deal reported to be valued at US$700 million.